Jhajibhaskar/QR-Code-Generator-Using-Python/README.md

 # QR-Code-Generator-Using-Python
-Simple Way to Generate QR Code of any data using Python
+Quick & Simple Way to Generate QR Code of any data using Python